gap-packages/ace/README.md

 an  environment that  supports compiling  of the  binary, e.g.  a UNIX  or a UNIX-like environment.

-                         Installing the ACE package
+## Installing the ACE package

-To install  the ACE package, move  the file `ace-XXX.tar.gz' into  the `pkg' directory  in which  you plan  to  install ACE.
-Usually, this  will be  the directory `pkg' in the  hierarchy of your version of GAP  4.
-(However, it is also  possible  to  keep  an  additional `pkg'  directory  in  your  private directories,  see  section  "ref:Installing  GAP  Packages"  of  the  GAP  4 reference manual for details on how to do this.)
+To install  the ACE package, move  the file `ace-XXX.tar.gz` into  the `pkg` directory  in which  you plan  to  install ACE.
+Usually, this  will be  the directory `pkg` in the  hierarchy of your version of GAP  4.
+(However, it is also  possible  to  keep  an  additional `pkg`  directory  in  your  private directories,  see  section  "ref:Installing  GAP  Packages"  of  the  GAP  4 reference manual for details on how to do this.)

-Then unpack `ace-XXX.tar.gz',  which in most Linux environments  can be done by
+Then unpack `ace-XXX.tar.gz`,  which in most Linux environments  can be done by

     tar zxf ace-XXX.tar.gz

-Go to  the newly created `ace'  directory and call `configure  <path>' where
+Go to  the newly created `ace`  directory and call `configure  <path>` where
 <path> is the path to the GAP  home directory.
 So for example if you install
-the package in the main `pkg' directory call
+the package in the main `pkg` directory call

     ./configure ../..

-In fact `../..'  is the default path.
+In fact `../..`  is the default path.
 So, if this is correct,  you may omit it.
-This  will fetch the architecture  type for which GAP  has been compiled last and create a `Makefile'.
+This  will fetch the architecture  type for which GAP  has been compiled last and create a `Makefile`.
 Now simply call

     make

 to compile the binary and to install it in the appropriate place.

 Note that the current version of the configuration process only  sets  up directory paths.
-If you need a different compiler or  different  compiler options, you need to  edit  `src/Makefile.in'  prior  to  calling  `make' yourself.
+If you need a different compiler or  different  compiler options, you need to  edit  `src/Makefile`  prior  to  calling  `make` yourself.

 If you use this installation of GAP on different hardware  platforms  you will have to compile the binary for each  platform  separately.
-This  is done by calling `configure' and `make' for the package  anew  immediately after compiling GAP itself  for  the  respective  architecture.
-If  your version of GAP is already compiled (and has last  been  compiled  on  the same architecture) you do not need to compile GAP again, it is sufficient to call the `configure' script in the GAP home directory.
+This  is done by calling `configure` and `make` for the package  anew  immediately after compiling GAP itself  for  the  respective  architecture.
+If  your version of GAP is already compiled (and has last  been  compiled  on  the same architecture) you do not need to compile GAP again, it is sufficient to call the `configure` script in the GAP home directory.

 That's it.
 Now start GAP and type

     LoadPackage("ace");

 The ACE banner should appear on the screen.

-For details on how to use the ACE package see the  package  documentation in the  `doc'  subdirectory  (view  either  `manual.dvi'  via  `xdvi'  or `manual.ps' via `ghostview' or `manual.pdf'  via  a  PDF  viewer),  which gives information on how to use ACE from within GAP.
-The ACE user  manual (`ace3001.ps'  or  `ace3001.pdf')  in  the  `standalone-doc'   directory, explains how to use the ACE binary (i.e. the C program that is interfaced with by the package from within GAP) as a stand-alone.
+For details on how to use the ACE package see the  package  documentation in the  `doc`  subdirectory  (view  either  `manual.dvi`  via  `xdvi`  or `manual.ps` via `ghostview` or `manual.pdf`  via  a  PDF  viewer),  which gives information on how to use ACE from within GAP.
+The ACE user  manual (`ace3001.ps`  or  `ace3001.pdf`)  in  the  `standalone-doc`   directory, explains how to use the ACE binary (i.e. the C program that is interfaced with by the package from within GAP) as a stand-alone.

-The `src' subdirectory contains a copy of the C source code for ACE.
+The `src` subdirectory contains a copy of the C source code for ACE.
 The only modification are those listed in  src/CHANGES.
-In  particular,  the file `src/Makefile.in' from which `src/Makefile' is  generated  has  been added, and the following bug was fixed on 25 February, 2001.
+In  particular,  the the following bug was fixed on 25 February, 2001.

 A bug was  discovered  in  ACE  3.000  on  22  December,  2000  that  was particularly manifested by the Linux gcc compilers listed below.
 The  bug